nathanzimniak/multiphysics-fvm/README.md

 <br>

+---

+### Physical modules

-Written in **Python** with the *NumPy* library, the codebase prioritizes readability, and simplicity over raw performance.
-It is designed to support **multiple physics modules** through a common solver interface.
+The framework is designed to support **multiple physics modules** through a common solver interface.
 At the current stage, implemented modules are primarily run one at a time (uncoupled).
+However, the architecture is coupling-ready: tightly coupled multiphysics can be added without rewriting the solver core.

 Currently implemented physics module: `navier_stokes`, `heat`, `maxwell`.